-In order to maintain a professional relationship with families, TC4 prohibits staff from babysitting so that a professional relationship is maintained at all times.
+In order to maintain a professional relationship with families at all times, TC4 prohibits staff from babysitting for enrolled families.
 We would be happy to share Trinity student worker contact information with families looking for a babysitter.

 PHOTOGRAPHS AND PUBLICITY